-- CUP
+- CUP.

-- Tentative Tract Map
+- Tentative Tract Map.

-- Master Plan
+- Master Plan.

-- General Plan Amendment
+- General Plan Amendment.

-- Zone Change
+- Zone Change.

-Projects that require a Master Plan, Tentative Tract Map, and/or CUP take approximately 16-24 weeks to process and require final approval from the Planning Commission.
+Projects that require a Master Plan and/or CUP, and Tentative Tract Map, and/or CUP take approximately 16-24 weeks to process and require final approval from the Planning Commission.
 Projects that require City Council approval (such as General Plan Amendments and zone changes) take approximately 20-24 weeks to process.
 These estimates, however, highly depend on the completeness of the submittal and responsiveness of the developer and only apply to projects that do not require preparation of an EIR.
 Projects requiring an EIR take approximately one year to process.
 Approval requirements are the same for all residential projects, regardless of whether it is a single-family or multifamily development.

-Table 5-10, Typical Processing Procedures by Project Type (Entitlement through Building Permit Issuance), lists the typical approval requirements and estimated total processing times for various residential projects.
+Table 5-120, Typical Processing Procedures by Project Type (Entitlement through Building Permit Issuance) Typical Processing Procedures by Project Type (from Entitlement through Building Permit Issuance), below lists the typical approval requirements and estimated total processing times for various residential projects.
 However, coordination with other impacted parties, such as community groups and homeowners associations, may extend the overall time frame for development.

-Table 5-10.
-Typical Processing Procedures by Project Type (Entitlement through Building Permit Issuance)
+Table 5-120.
+Typical Processing Procedures by Project Type (Entitlement through

-Dullully Ferrill 135uance
+Building Permit Issuance)

-SINGLE-FAMILY DETACHED UNITS ATTACHED RESIDENTIAL

-Typical Approval Requirements Master Plan/CUP Master Plan/CUP

-Addressing Plan Addressing Plan

-Grading Plan Grading Plan

-Landscape Plan Landscape Plan

-Building Plan Building Plan

-Tentative Tract Map Tentative Tract/Parcel Map

-Estimated Total Processing Time No EIR: 8-14 months No EIR: 8-14 months

-• EIR: 13-18 months years EIR: 13-18 months
+Building I crimit issuance, SINGLE-FAMILY DETACHED UNITS ATTACHED RESIDENTIAL Typical Approval Requirements Master Plan/CUP Master Plan/CUP Addressing Plan Addressing Plan Grading Plan Grading Plan Landscape Plan Landscape Plan Building Plan Building Plan Tentative Tract Map Tentative Tract/Parcel Map Estimated Total Processing Time No EIR: 8-14 months No EIR: 8-14 months · · EIR: 13-18 months years EIR: 13-18 months